johnbayko/hicp/docs/hicp.rst

       indicating where <text> is to be inserted.
 Any position outside the valid range above may be be ignored, and no text will be added.

-      If the new text would exceed the comp[onent's capacity, then text must be deleted to make room based on the value of <position>.
+      If the new text would exceed the component's capacity, then text must be deleted to make room based on the value of <position>.

       0: